 NCAA Rule IFAF difference 1-2-5-f Procedure for dealing with missing goals.
 1-4-11 Drones prohibited.
+2-3-6-a The free-blocking zone is centred on the snapper, not the middle lineman.
 2-11-3 Definition of batting includes the head.
 2-16-10-a Punter needs only be 7 yards deep; kicker/holder need only be 5 yards deep to count as a scrimmage kick formation.
 2-27-12 Whether a disqualified player is suspended for the next game is matter for the disciplinary authority.
 There is no distinction between disqualified and ejected - all such players must leave the playing enclosure.
-2-34-1-a The tackle box is centred on the middle lineman, not the snapper.
 3-1-1 During coin toss, teams must remain in the team area.
 3-2-3 Period can be extended for foul on field goal or illegal touching violation.
 3-2-4 Play clock reset only if it drops below 20 seconds before ball ready.
-3-2-5 × (difference eliminated in minimum time for a play) 3-3-2 Running clock.
+3-3-2 Running clock.
+3-3-2-e-1 Clock stops to award all first downs, not just in last two minutes of a half.
 3-3-7 No short timeouts.
 3-3-8 Two-minute warning cannot happen before 2'00.
 4-1-2-b Ball may belong to recovering team after inadvertent whistle.
 Ball may belong to Team B after inadvertent whistle on scrimmage kick.
 Ignore inadvertent whistle if ball would have become dead anyway in the immediate continuing action.
 4-1-3 Ball is dead if players in vicinity believe it is.
 6-1-7-b/8-6-2 All touchbacks are from the 20-yard line.
 7-2-5 Both fumbles and backward passes at rest awarded according to forward fumble principles.
 NCAA rule only applies to fumbles.
 9-1-3&4/9-5-1 No half-game suspensions.
-9-1-6-a × (difference eliminated in area for unrestricted blocking) 9-1-7-c Spot of foul for blocking out of bounds is spot on nearest sideline.
+9-1-7-c Spot of foul for blocking out of bounds is spot on nearest sideline.
 9-2-2 Additional unfair tactics.
 9-2-2-e No disqualification for illegal cleats.
+9-2-2-f No more than ONE player allowed to be assigned the same number in a competitive game.
+9-2-7 Referee may require persons to be removed from the playing enclosure.
+9-6 Flagrant unsportsmanlike conduct fouls can be reviewed for additional sanctions.
+10-2-7-a Non-flagrant personal foul enforcement can carry forward.
+12 Video judge rule.